Trigger warning, in every possible sense!

 Obviously, saving Lee Goodwin from hanging fails to bring back the unfairly-tried black man of the beginning.
 Nevertheless, Temple’s testimony does mark a break with tradition.

 Ironically, Benbow tries to convince Temple to tell the truth by harkening back to her family’s heritage of honor; she sits apparently unmoved.
-It’s not until Benbow actually backs down, prepared to let his client die rather than question Temple, that something stirs inside her and she recounts the traumatic events.
+Benbow mentions honor being worth self-destruction—and Temple’s eyes light up feverishly—but then Benbow backs down, prepared to let his client die rather than question Temple further.
+But something stirs inside her and she recounts the traumatic events.

 Karl Struss’s brilliant cinematography and some darn fine cutting by an uncredited editor imbue the scene with an almost spiritual quality.
 In protracted, probing medium close-ups, Hopkins doesn’t simper or cover her face like a standard “fallen woman.”
 There’s no glamour, no tear-jerking, no Oscar-baiting theatrics, no shred of self-pity.
 Hopkins conveys pain and fear and shame without Hollywood-izing them.